bennieboj/BlishHud-Mounts/README.md

 To use custom icons:
 - Open the designated folder:
   ![](./readme/custom_icons.png)
 - Add your new icons, name them like the existing icons `raptor-something-new.png`.
-Do not replace files, use new filenames or your icons will be replaced.
+Do not replace files!
+Use new filenames, otherwise your icons will be replaced.
 - Restart the module by disabling and enabling it (see screenshot step 1)